microsoft/azure-openai-service-proxy/docs/docs/20-service-installation/10-OpenAI-Proxy.md

 # OpenAI proxy service

-The solution consists of two parts, a REST API, and a web client with a similar look and feel to the official Azure OpenAI Playground.
-The REST API is a simple Python FastAPI app that proxies requests to the OpenAI API.
-The web client is a simple React app that allows you to test the API.
+The solution consists of two parts, a proxy service, and a web client with a similar look and feel to the official Azure OpenAI Playground.
+The proxy service is a Python FastAPI app that proxies requests to the OpenAI API.

 ## Setup